 “Open Spotify” means – open web player, not the application.
-I do not have application installed at all.
+I do not have the application installed at all.
 So, Spotify for me is a pure web service.

-Generally this works fine and I already have rather big music library there.
+Generally, this works fine and I already have rather big music library there.
 Big for me.

-Definetely Spotify has playlists.
+Definitely, Spotify has playlists.
 And these play lists do not work well for me.
 I do not know why.
 Really.
 I find some playlist which promises me good background music and then actively click “next song” since current one does not fit.

 Probably something wrong with playlists, probably something wrong with my expectations.

-Very probably I can train myself to be fine with spotify playlists, but I do not want to.
+Very probably I can train myself to be fine with Spotify playlists, but I do not want to.